Home Caroline Browne Master Logo RGB.jpg

 Over the past decade, or so, I have trained in psychodynamic therapy, infant and child development, Jungian mind, body and soul, and more recently, Sensorimotor Psychotherapy – bringing into focus how childhood wounds, at different stages of our development, live in our body and shape core beliefs about our self and the world.

-Over the past two decades I have trained in psychodynamic psychotherapy, infant and child development, buddhist meditation & yoga; jungian mind, body and soul, and more recently, sensorimotor psychotherapy, internal family systems (IFS), EMDR and purpose guiding with Purpose Guide Institute – bringing into focus maps for processing traumatic memory and unburdening core wounds.
-With trauma resolution, it seems to unlock natural internal states of wisdom, compassion and purpose.
+Over the past two decades, my training as spanned psychodynamic psychotherapy, infant and child development, jungian mind, body and soul, yoga and more recently, sensorimotor psychotherapy, internal family systems (IFS), mindfulness and compassion teacher training with the Insight Meditation Institute and purpose guiding with Purpose Guide Institute.
+These streams have coalesced into a deeply integrative practice—one that supports calming the nervous system, processing traumatic memory and unburdening the core wounds and identities we carry.
+What can feel fixed and permanent begins to loosen.
+What emerges is a sense of inner freedom—and the natural arising of compassion, joy and purpose.

 Banner 3 Therapy v2.jpg